Bolt (Disney character): Bolt

-Bolt, freed from the patrol van by Rhino, finally realizes and accepts that he is just a normal dog.
-However, he regains his confidence after Rhino (oblivious to this revelation) exhorts him to heroism.
-They rescue Mittens from the shelter and as they continue west, Bolt and Mittens form a close friendship in which she teaches Bolt how to be an ordinary dog and enjoy typical dog activities.
-Mittens makes plans for the three of them to stay in Las Vegas, but Bolt is still drawn to find Penny.
+Bolt, badly damaged by himself and freed from the patrol van by Rhino, finally realizes and accepts that he is just a normal dog.
+However, he regains his confidence after Rhino (oblivious to this revelation) exhorts him to heroism, they set off to find Mittens alone.
+Meanwhile, in Hollywood, a less-experienced Bolt look-alike is brought in so filming can resume.
+Penny realized that the dog is not Bolt, but reluctantly agrees to halt the search so production can continue.
+Bolt and Rhino arrive at the shelter and rescue Mittens and as they continue west, Bolt and Mittens form a close friendship in which she teaches Bolt how to be an ordinary dog and enjoy typical dog activities.

+Days later, Bolt now got his chance, but Mittens makes plans for the three of them to stay in Las Vegas, but Bolt is still drawn to find Penny.
 Mittens tells him that Penny is only an actor and that humans never truly love their pets because eventually they will betray and abandon them as it happened to her.
-Bolt refuses to believe her and continues on alone to Hollywood, but Rhino encourages Mittens to stand by him as friends and they follow shortly after.
+Bolt refuses to believe her and continues on alone to Hollywood by truck, but Rhino tells Mittens that Bolt is gone and encourages her to stand by him as friends and they follow shortly after.

 Bolt reaches the studio and finds Penny embracing his look-alike, unaware that Penny still misses him and her affection for the lookalike is only a part of a rehearsal.
 A broken-hearted Bolt leaves, but Mittens sees Penny telling her mother how much she misses Bolt.
 Mittens follows Bolt and explains.
-At the same time, the Bolt look-alike panics during the show's filming and accidentally knocks over some flaming torches, setting the sound stage on fire with Penny trapped inside.
-Bolt arrives and the two reunite inside the burning studio, but are unable to escape before Penny begins to suffocate from the smoke.
+At the same time, the Bolt look-alike panics during the show's filming of Calico capturing Penny and her father and accidentally knocks over some flaming torches, setting the sound stage on fire with Penny trapped inside.
+Bolt, refusing to let Penny die, leaves Mittens and Rhino outside, he went in to save Penny and the two reunite inside the burning studio, but are unable to escape before Penny begins to suffocate from the smoke.
 Penny begs Bolt to go, but Bolt refuses to leave her.
 Bolt uses his "super bark" through the building's air vent, alerting the firefighters to their location and allowing both of them to be rescued in time.

 Penny and her mother quit when their agent proposes they exploit the incident for publicity purposes.
 The show continues with a replacement "Bolt" and "Penny" and a bizarre new storyline involving alien abduction.
 Penny adopts Mittens and Rhino as she and her family move to a rural home to enjoy a simpler, happy lifestyle with Bolt and her new pets.